robot-rover/SovietBot/README.md

 Website: <https://robot-rover.github.io/SovietBot/>

-Tons of imformation can be found on the website!
+Tons of information can be found on the website!